catdad/tiny.toast/README.md

 * `dismissible` {boolean} - Whether clicking on the message will automatically dismiss it.
 The default for this value is `true`.
 When set to `false`, the message will not automatically dismiss, and it will not dismissed when clicked on.
 You will need to call the function returned by `toast.[name]` (when the message is created), or the clear all function `toast.clearAll`.

-* `oclick` {function} - A function to execute if the user clicks on the notification to dismiss it (or clicks on a non-dismissible notification).
+* `onclick` {function} - A function to execute if the user clicks on the notification to dismiss it (or clicks on a non-dismissible notification).
+This function will receive the following object as a parameter:
+  * `message` {string} - The message that was displayed on the notification.
+  * `count` {number} - The amount of messages thta were grouped together.
+If grouping is enabled, clickable messages will group together, and only fire the last function when clicked on.
+This value will represent the amout of messages that were grouped together before the notification was dismissed.

 * `action` {Object | Array.&lt;Object&gt;} - An object or array of objects.
 This will display clickable options that the user can use to interact with the notification.
   * `action.name` {string} - The text that is displayed as the clickable action.